San Diego Bike Accident Lawyers

-- Contusion: Contusions are similar to “bruises” on the brain, which can result in swelling and internal bleeding.
-Surgery may be required to relieve pressure on the brain and prevent further damage.
+- Contusion: Contusions are similar to “bruises” on the brain, resulting in swelling and internal bleeding.
+Surgery might be necessary to relieve pressure on the brain and prevent further damage.

 - Rotation or shaking injury: If the victim is shaken in the crash, he or she can suffer brain tissue tearing, internal bleeding, and more.